-A large degree of economic inactivity is borne out by the labour force participation rate, which indicates that only 31.1% of the working age population are engaged in actual employment or are actively seeking work.
-This level of labour force participation is very low and is significantly lower than the provincial rate of 43.9%.
+There were about 829 484 people in the district in 2015 with a total labour force of 151 338.
+Only 159 930 of the people were considered economically active.
+This indicates that there is a large number of people that are economically inactive in the district, hence the labour force participation rate of 32.9% which indicates that only 33% of the working age population are engaged in actual employment or are actively seeking work.
+This level of labour force participation is very low.
 The implication of this finding is that there are probably a large number of discouraged work-seekers in the economy.
 This is typical of an economy in which there are high and persistent rates of unemployment.
-At 33.5%, on the strict definition of unemployment, compared to 23.2% for the province, unemployment in Zululand is unsustainably high and is having the negatively impact of discouraging people from spending the time and money to actively search for jobs.
+The strict definition of unemployment in the district was 31.4% in 2015; this was way more than the provincial average of about 26%.
+Unemployment in Zululand is unsustainably high and is having the negatively impact of discouraging people from spending the time and money to actively search for jobs.
+Nongoma recorded the smallest labour force participation rate (24.7%), indicating that there are few people involved in the labour force within the municipality which may be due to scarce economic opportunities.